Bald Eagles at Corica Park Golf Course

 Guidelines to Keep the Bald Eagles Safe and Happy

-No unauthorized admittance to the golf course.
-Do not enter the golf course for photography or bird watching unless specifically authorized in advance by the course.
-We expect to offer limited public guided walks; check back later for information.
+There is no unauthorized admittance to the golf course.
+Do not enter the golf course for photography or bird watching unless you are registered for a bird walk.
+We have carefully planned the walks to keep visitors and eagles safe.

-● If there are barriers in the area of the nesting trees, respect the barriers and do not enter the restricted area without specific permission from course management.
+● If there are barriers in the area of the nesting trees, respect the barriers and do not enter the restricted area.

 ● Do not attempt to climb a nest tree.